Feyerabend/cc/ch08/addition/model/README.md

 ## Model Theory and Model Checking

 The word *model* appears in two traditions that converge here.
-In mathematical logic, a model is a mathematical structure that makes a set of sentences true — it is the semantic counterpart of an axiomatic system.
+In mathematical logic, a model is a mathematical structure that makes a set of sentences true--it is the semantic counterpart of an axiomatic system.
 In computer science, *model checking* is an automated technique for verifying that a finite-state system satisfies a specification written in temporal logic.
 The connection between them is not merely terminological.
 Model checking is an application of model-theoretic ideas to the